pjdijxhoorn/Milestone-project-3/readme.md

 ## Code

 ### Content
-    - content created by the users admin and dijxkie is created by the site creator.
+    - content created by the users: admin and dijxkie is created by the site creator.
     - all the other recipes are created by the other users of the site this includes the images used there.

 ### images